Systems engineering program (SYEN) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 - Admitted to or graduates of professional programs in fields such as business, medicine, and law, in recognition of the growing importance of science and engineering in these fields for the 21st century and beyond.

 The Systems Engineering program is designed to introduce students to a broad range of Systems Engineering topics, including advanced topics in their choice of telecommunications, computer, electrical and mechanical engineering options.

-a.
-Ability to apply knowledge of mathematics, science, and engineering to real-world engineering problems,
+- An ability to apply knowledge of mathematics, science, and engineering.

-b.
-Ability to design and conduct experiments, and to analyze and interpret data,
+- An ability to design and conduct experiments, as well as to analyze and interpret data.

-f.
-Understanding of professional and ethical responsibility,
+- An understanding of professional and ethical responsibility.

-h.
-Broad and well-rounded education necessary to comprehend the impact of engineering designs and solutions in global, economic, environmental, and societal contexts,
+- The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.

-k.
-Ability to use the techniques, skills, and state-of-the-art engineering tools necessary for professional practice.
+- An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.